Part 7 of my How to do Los Angeles series: on food!

 Roscoe’s Chicken and Waffles, Inglewood, soul food, $$ – A branch of the famous Long Beach restaurant.
 See Gateway Cities for more information.

-***Roscoe’s Chicken and Waffles, Long Beach, soul food, $$ – Finally, we get to the original location of this famous seven location LA chain.
+***Roscoe’s Chicken and Waffles, Long Beach, soul food, $$ – Finally, we get to the original location of this famous multi-location LA institution.
 Founded in 1975, this restaurant took off quick, thanks to the owner’s Motown friends, who talked the place up.
-While the combination may sound strange, fried chicken and waffles together is really good.
-This is another Los Angeles institution.
+While the combination may sound strange, fried chicken and waffles is actually really good.

 El Cholo, La Habra, Mexican, $$/$$$ – A branch of the famous mid-city restaurant.
 See Central LA for more information.